(Full time / Part time) 2021 start

 Assessment

-Each module is assessed separately, through assessments that range from long essays to projects and assignments, offering you the opportunity to work in your particular field of interest within each topic area.
-You will also carry out a dissertation into a research area of your choice.
+Each module is assessed separately through assessments that range from long essays to projects and assignments.
+This offers you the opportunity to work in your particular field of interest within each topic area.
+You'll also carry out a dissertation in a research area of your choice.

 Entry requirements